poojadesai25/Data-Science-Project-on-NJ-Transit/README.md

-to| Station the train is arriving to for the stop in the current row to_id| Station id for the "to" station. scheduled_time| the scheduled departure time out of the "to" stop actual_time|If "departed", then actual departure time out of the "to" stop.
-           |If "cancelled", the time at which this stop was cancelled.
+to| Station the train is arriving to for the stop in the current row to_id| Station id for the "to" station. scheduled_time| the scheduled departure time out of the "to" stop actual_time| If "departed", then actual departure time out of the "to" stop actual_time| If "cancelled", the time at which this stop was cancelled
-           | If "estimated", the estimated departure time out of the "to" stop.
+           | If "estimated", the estimated departure time out of the "to" stop

-delay_minutes| The difference between actual_time and scheduled_time, in minutes.
+delay_minutes| The difference between actual_time and scheduled_time, in minutes
-Status| Can take the values "departed", "cancelled", or "estimated". line| The train line on NJ Transit or Amtrak.
+Status| Can take the values "departed", "cancelled", or "estimated" line| The train line on NJ Transit or Amtrak